Pylons/pyramid/docs/tutorials/wiki/authorization.rst

 ====================

 :app:`Pyramid` provides facilities for :term:`authentication` and
-::term:`authorization`.
-We'll make use of both features to provide security :to our application.
-Our application currently allows anyone with access to :the server to view, edit, and add pages to our wiki.
-We'll change that to :allow only people who are members of a *group* named ``group:editors`` to add :and edit wiki pages but we'll continue allowing anyone with access to the :server to view pages.
+:term:`authorization`.
+We'll make use of both features to provide security to our application.
+Our application currently allows anyone with access to the server to view, edit, and add pages to our wiki.
+We'll change that to allow only people who are members of a *group* named ``group:editors`` to add and edit wiki pages, but we'll continue allowing anyone with access to the server to view pages.

 We will also add a login page and a logout link on all the pages.
 The login page will be shown when a user is denied access to any of the views that